immyweb/webstarterpack/README.md

-# webstarterpack
+# Web Starter Framework
-A basic Gulp boilerplate starter pack with ES6/Sass/Nunjucks.
+A basic Gulp boilerplate starter framework with ES6/Sass/Nunjucks.

-Suitable for fast prototyping and production work.
+Suitable for prototyping and production work.

 Features: